Bachelor of Science in Bioinformatics (BSBI)

 College of IS&T Core Courses for Bioinformatics Majors (24 hours)

 *NOTE: BIOI 1000

-counts toward Natural Science requirement
+counts toward the Natural and Physical Sciences requirement

 Biology Courses (16 hours)